cj-dfinity/examples-2/persistant-storage/README.md

 (0 : Nat)
 ```

-#### Candid UI
+### Candid UI
-The Candid UI provides an easy, user friendly interface for testing the backend.
+The Candid UI provides an easy, user friendly interface for testing the dapp.
 The UI is automatically generated, and the canister ID can be found in the `canister_ids.json` file.

 The localhost version of the `canister_ids.json` file can be found in `.dfx/local/canister_ids.json` and the URL is: